-Interestingly, Rabbi Moses Isserlis (Rema) inserted a caveat authored by Rabbi Joseph Karo in his commentary to the Tur known as Beit Yosef.
-Rabbi Karo wrote that one gender specific garment, if worn as adornment externally by the opposite sex, violates the prohibition of cross dressing even if it is clear that the person’s gender is obvious from the rest of his or her clothing.
+It is interesting to note Rabbi Moses Isserles’s (Rema) caveat, whose source is Rabbi Joseph Karo’s Beit Yosef (a commentary on the Tur).
+Rabbi Karo wrote that one gender-specific garment, if worn as adornment externally by the opposite sex, violates the prohibition of cross-dressing, even if the person’s gender is obvious from the rest of his or her clothing.

-In contrast, Rabbi Joel Sirkis (Bach) in his commentary to the Tur added two elements for consideration when evaluating the prohibitive nature of cross dressing.
-These will be echoed in two central commentaries on Shulchan Aruch, known as Taz and Shakh.
+Rabbi Joel Sirkis (Bach) in his commentary to the Tur added two elements for consideration when evaluating the prohibitive nature of cross-dressing.
+These will be echoed in two central commentaries on the Shulhan Arukh, known as Taz and Shakh.